YLfjuk/core/.changeset/thick-files-ask.md

   - DateGuard | A `Guard` wrapper for the `Date` type
   - Replace | Recursively replaces occurrences of type `R` in `T` with `N`.
   - MaskDates | Masks the `Date` type as a `string`
+  - PickOptional | Extracts optional properties from a given type `T`

 - Modified
   - MaskLiterals | Only accepts a `Primitive` type (breaking 💥)